 Ideally, the fabrics you buy should be plain with no pattern markings.
 In saying that, it doesn't really matter if it has a print but generally, plain fabric makes it easier to assess the fit and to mark any alterations on it.

-Step one: Cut out your paper pattern in the size you think will fit you the best.
+Cut out your paper pattern in the size you think will fit you the best.
 If you range between several sizes, you may want to blend your pattern into several sizes.
-For example, if you are pear shaped like me, you may be one size on the top and a larger size in the hips.
+For example, if you are pear-shaped like me, you may be one size on the top and a larger size on the hips.

-Step two: Cut your fabric and transfer all necessary markings – darts, tucks, facings etc. My sewing patterns always include seam allowance, but if your pattern doesn't then add it now.
+Cut your fabric and transfer all necessary markings – darts, tucks, facings etc. My sewing patterns always include seam allowance, but if your pattern doesn't, then add it now.

-Step four: Sew the garment together and press all seams.
-There is no need to neaten the seams as this is just a test pattern.
-Try out any tricky or unfamiliar additions like collars, sleeves and waistbands.
+Sew the garment together.
+There is often no need to add the zipper or buttons as you can asses the fit by just pinning the opening closed.
+Clip the seams and any curves in necklines or sleeves, and press all seams.
+There is no need to neaten the seams, as this is just a test pattern.
+Try out any tricky or unfamiliar additions like collars, sleeves, and waistbands.

 - It’s a professional way to get a perfect fit.

-- It gives you a chance to check the style suits your figure.
+- It gives you a chance to check that the style suits your figure.

 - The test pattern saves money because any errors are ironed out on the cheaper material.